cucumber/docs/content/10-minute-tutorial.md

 To make this step compile we also need to implement a class Belly with a method eat().
 Implement the class in a package inside your src/main/java folder.

-Now you run the test and implement just enough code to make the step pass.
-ONce it does, move on to the next step and repeat.
+Now you run the test and implement the code to make the step pass.
+Once it does, move on to the next step and repeat.

-# Result
+## Result

 Once you have implemented all your step definitions (and the expected behaviour in your application) and the test passes, the summary of your results should look something like this: